 Here are the other churches that we’re lucky to have visited in our short stay in Iloilo:

 Jaro Cathedral – Parish of Our Lady of Candles

 This is the only cathedral in Panay Island.
-The image of Virgin Mary which can be seen right outside, (above a staircase in a box type encasing with mirrors), is believed to be growing through the years.
+The image of the Virgin Mary which can be seen right outside, (above a staircase in a box type encasing with mirrors), is believed to be growing through the years.
 It is made of limestone.
-Parishioners believed, including our driver/tour guide, that it used to be small and then grew bigger and heavier through the years that about 10 people is now needed to carry it.
+Parishioners believed, including our driver/tour guide, that it used to be small and then grew bigger and heavier through the years that about 10 people are now needed to carry it.